Minimality of the inner automorphism group: The -Minimality Criterion

+For a subgroup $H$ of a topological group $(G,\gamma)$ denote by $\gamma|_{H}$ and $\gamma/H$ the subspace topology and the quotient topology induced by $\gamma$ on $H$ and $G/H$, respectively.
 The following result is known as \textit{Merson's Lemma} (see \cite[Lemma 7.2.3]{DPS89} or \cite[Lemma 4.4]{DM14}). \begin{fact} Let $(G,\gamma)$ be a (not necessarily Hausdorff) topological group and $H$ be a subgroup of $G.$ If $\gamma_1\subseteq \gamma$ is a coarser group topology on $G$ such that $\gamma_1|_{H}=\gamma|_{H}$ and $\gamma_1/H=\gamma/H$, then $\gamma_1=\gamma.$ \end{fact} Recall that a subset $H$ of a group $G$ is called {\it unconditionally closed} if $H$ is closed in every Hausdorff group topology of $G$ (see \cite{Markov}).
-For example, for any $x\in G$, the centralizer $C_G(x)=\{y\in G|\ xy=yx\}$ in $G$ is always unconditionally closed.
-This implies that for every subgroup $H$ of $G$, the centralizer of $H$ in $G$ is also unconditionally closed.
-A particular example is that for groups $X$ and $Y$, $Z(X)\times Y$ is unconditionally closed in $X\times Y$ because it coincides with the centralizer of $X\times \{e_Y\}$, see \cite[Lemma 1.11]{MEG95}.
-It is also known that the $n$-centres are unconditionally closed.
+It is known that the $n$-centres are unconditionally closed. \begin{lemma} A topological group $G$ is $z$-minimal if and only if both $Z(G)$ and $G/Z(G)$ are minimal.\end{lemma} \begin{proof}First we assume that $G$ is $z$-minimal.
+Since minimality is preserved by taking closed central subgroups, $Z(G)$ is minimal.
+The minimality of $G/Z(G)$ follows from the definition of $z$-minimal groups.